MyKell069/Full_Stack_Java_Extended_4_1/intro-to-java.md

  - **class based** - Everything written is inside a class, inheritance based on class
  - **object oriented** - Bundle data and behavior into a single logical unit, the class.
 (Encapsulation)

 Java is a general-purpose programming language intended to let developers ***write once, run anywhere***.
-Compiled Java code can run on any **Java Virtual Machine (JVM)** regardless of the underlying hardware.
+Compiled Java code can run on any **Java Virtual Machine (JVM)** regardless of the hardware and software environment.

 Java is a C derivative, which means its syntax is similar to that of C/C++.
 While Java has fewer low-level features such as direct memory access, it has high-level features C and C++ lack, such as reflection.